cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

 ## Restricted actions

-Some actions may only be performed by the owner.
+Some actions may only be performed by the castle owner.
 Clan members cannot be granted privileges for these restricted actions.
 - Abandoning the castle.
 - Exposing the castle heart.
 - Removing blood from the castle heart.